 Can you make Mexican street corn off the cob frozen corn?

-This skillet Mexican street corn off the cob (elotes recipe off the cob) is great eaten as is (as a salad) like a traditional Mexican street corn cup, but some people eat it as a Mexican street corn dip with tortilla chips or a Mexican corn side dish with a main dish.
-(It’s yummy that way, too!)
+This skillet Mexican street corn off the cob (elotes recipe off the cob) is great eaten as is as an elote salad (this Mexican corn recipe as a salad is my favorite way!) like a traditional Mexican street corn cup, but some people eat it as a Mexican street corn dip (elote dip recipe) with tortilla chips or a Mexican corn side dish with a main dish.